 NOTE: The following timetable applies to May degree candidates; for November and March degrees, see “Degree Deadlines” above.

-Second presentation at the S.J.D.
+Conduct second presentation at the S.J.D.
 Colloquium

 No later than January 15*: